Skip to content

 Bases: CompositeAperture

-Dynamically generates an Apertures from a series of separated sub-apertures.
+Dynamically generates an aperture from a series of separated sub-apertures.
 Both jit and grad compatible.

 This class combines the aperture via an addition of the sub-apertures.
-An example would be a aperture mask with multiple holes.
+An example would be an aperture mask with multiple holes.

 This class can only contain a multiple AberratedAperture, or CompoundApertures.